detekt/detekt/website/docs/introduction/configurations.md

 ### Severity

 By default, all findings have a severity of `error` but is possible to configure the severity of each rule to fit your CI policy with respects to errors.
-You may specify the severity level in the config file at the rule or ruleSets
+You may specify the severity level in the config file at the rule or ruleset
 level:

 ```yaml